pjotrp/deploy/README.md

 More information can be found in the
 [design document](https://github.com/pjotrp/deploy/blob/master/doc/design.org).

-Early days for deploy, YMMV.
+Even though it is early days for deploy and sheepdog we use it every day in production environments.
+YMMV.

 Pjotr Prins (c) 2015-2021